How to make student jobs look good on your résumé

-Retail, restaurants, fruit picking, babysitting, summer camps, tutoring … You may work in more fields and sectors when you’re a student than the rest of your professional career.
+Retail, restaurants, fruit picking, babysitting, summer camps, tutoring … You may work in more fields and sectors when you’re a student than in the rest of your professional career.
 These work experiences during your studies, often on short-term contracts, aren’t necessarily related to the professional path you hope to follow but they still reflect a part of your personality and your skills.
-It is estimated that nearly half of all students have a part-time job.
-However, when it comes to your CV, many questions arise: should you mention work experience that doesn’t match with the internship or full-time job you’re applying for?
+It’s estimated that nearly half of all students have a part-time job.
+However, when it comes to your résumé, many questions arise: should you mention work experience that doesn’t match the internship or full-time job you’re applying for?
 How can you turn these “other experiences” into assets on your application?
 Here are our tips.

 Don’t discount student jobs

-- Adaptability: For example, to a new environment, a new team, an unknown product or sector of activity.
+Adaptability: For example, to a new environment, a new team, an unknown product, or a sector of activity.

-Having several different work experiences is the best way to expand your horizons and develop the adaptability that is essential for entering the workforce.
-Then, if a recruitment process is down to two candidates with similar profiles, the recruiter may look at those additional experiences as final selection criteria.
+Having several different work experiences is the best way to expand your horizons and develop the adaptability that’s essential for entering the workforce.
+Then, if a recruitment process is down to two candidates with similar profiles, the recruiter may look at those additional experiences as the final selection criteria.

-5 tips to highlight student jobs on your CV and in interviews
+5 tips to highlight student jobs on your résumé and in interviews

 1. Pick and choose

-For your CV, keep only the jobs that allowed you to acquire the skills requested in the job description.
+For your résumé, keep only the jobs that allowed you to acquire the skills requested in the job description.
 It’s what you got out of these odd jobs that will give them real added value.
-For example, a job as a waiter will have taught you customer service, stress management and prioritising tasks, all skills that you can put to good use in other sectors, such as in sales.
+For example, a job as a waiter will have taught you customer service, stress management, and prioritizing tasks, all skills that you can put to good use in other sectors, such as sales.
 As a simple exercise, make a table with two columns.
-On the left, put down your student jobs with all the skills you’ve learnt from each one.
+On the left, put down your student jobs with all the skills you’ve learned from each one.
 On the right, put down the required skills listed in the job description.
-Next, match the two columns to find out which jobs you should keep on your CV.
+Next, match the two columns to find out which jobs you should keep on your résumé.

 2. Show tangible results